Matthew J. McGinley, Ph.D.

 Department of Neuroscience, Baylor College of Medicine

-Adjunct Assitant Professor, Electrical and Computer Engineering department, Rice University
+Adjunct Assistant Professor, Department of Electrical and Computer Engineering, Rice University

 Each moment our senses are bombarded with information from many sources.
 How do networks of neurons in the brain rapidly process this information in order to make sense out of the world and choose appropriate actions?